 For those who want to dive deep into the Internet of Things, home-assistant.io provides an incredibly powerful platform for monitoring and automation.
+After years of using it, this article focuses on some of the best Home Assistant integrations and use-cases.
 In my home, we use magic spellbooks as controls around the house.
 We even have it set up in the van, tracking our travels with integrations to the car itself.

 The Home Assistant community has plenty of examples for setting up interesting integrations.
 In this spirit, I’ve open-sourced both my home configuration and van configuration.
 Below, I share some of my favorite features and ways of using Home Assistant.

 Like DIY solutions?
 Check out the IOT smart home retrofit project:

 One of the beginner examples for Home Assistant is using motion detection to turn lights on for a short period of time.
 This is handy in hallways and bathrooms, especially at night, to avoid fumbling for a light switch.
 I also find it convenient to turn on the hall lights when the front door is opened, which helps when carrying things in the house.